-Use the plane tracker to create a world effect in Spark AR Studio, placing 3D objects in people's environments.
+Use the plane tracker to create a world effect in Meta Spark Studio, placing 3D objects in people's environments.

 A plane tracker will find a horizontal surface in the real world, like a floor to table.
 Objects that are children of the plane tracker will then appear when the surface is detected.